gmartin1603/tcr-parking/requirements/Estimate.md

 ### Advertising/Promotion:
 * Martin Solutions LLC will be listed as the developer of the Advance Ordering and Parking Platform on the customer's website and in any promotional materials.
 * Martin Solutions LLC will be allowed to use the customer's name and logo in connection with the project on the Martin Solutions LLC website portfolio.

+## Hosting and Support Services:
+* Maintenance and monitoring of deployed services.
+* Data backups and redundant systems to ensure data integrity.
+* Technical support for system issues.
+* Priority & savings on feature requests and system enhancements.
+* Periodic system updates and security patches.
+* Starting at $500/year, price may vary based on system requirements and usage.